About Families for Safe Streets PDX

 Donate

-Your donation ensures we can more effectively advocate for safe streets and provide support to those directly impacted by traffic violence.
+Your tax-deductible donation ensures we can more effectively advocate for safe streets and provide support to those directly impacted by traffic violence.

 Contact us to learn more about how you can help make Portland's streets safer for everyone.